Aircloak/aircloak/air/docs/content/datastores.md

 In some cases, a SQL view will be required in order to expose the dataset correctly to the cloak.
 The view needs to be created in a writable workspace.
 Refer to the Apache Drill documentation for details on how to accomplish this task.

-Complex types, likes maps and arrays, will need special handling since there is no SQL equivalent for these types.
-In this case, the schema needs to be detected manually for each table, and then a view needs to be created exposing the correct columns and types to the cloak.
+Complex types, likes maps and arrays, need special handling since there is no equivalent for these types in standard SQL.
+In these case, automatic schema detection will not work, and you are required to manually create a Drill view exposing the columns you want to become queryable.

-Drill will sometimes report or detect the type for a field incorrectly (usually as a binary or any) and it has to be manually casted to the correct type in the view.
+Drill will sometimes incorrectly classify the type of a column (usually it will be reported as binary or any).
+This can be solved through manually casting the value to the expected type in a Drill view.

-Some data might need to be cleaned before exposure (many of the text values might be returned quoted, for example).
+Some data might need to be manually cleaned.
+An example are text values which frequently end up being erroneously quoted.

-Example commands for creating views:
+You can create a view as follows (where `dfs.views` is a writable workspace):

 ```SQL
 use dfs.views;